-It is the goal of our YMCA to provide a healthy, safe, and secure environment for all participants in our Youth Development Programs.
-As educators, the YMCA teaches the core values of caring, honesty, respect, and responsibility through our curriculum and role-modeling.
-Children who attend the program are expected to follow the Behavior Guidelines and to interact appropriately while in a group setting.
+It is the goal of our YMCA to provide a healthy, safe, and secure environment for all participants.
+The YMCA teaches the core values of caring, honesty, respect, and responsibility.
+Children who attend the program are expected to follow the behavior guidelines and to interact appropriately in a group setting.
+The YMCA reserves the right to terminate enrollment at any time.